For media inquiries, please contact Derek Sylvan at (212) 998-6085 or firstname.lastname@example.org.

 Adam Finkel is one of the nation’s leading experts in the evolving field of risk assessment and cost-benefit analysis.
 With 25 years of experience in improving methods of analysis and making risk-based decisions to protect workers and the general public from environmental hazards, including five years of service as Director of Health Standards Programs at the U.S. Occupational Safety and Health Administration (OSHA), Dr. Finkel currently serves as Executive Director of the Penn Program on Regulation at the University of Pennsylvania Law School, and Professor of Environmental and Occupational Health at the University of Medicine and Dentistry of New Jersey (UMDNJ) School of Public Health.

-Arvin Ganesan is Vice President for Federal Policy at Advanced Energy Economy, where he helps develop and advocate for congressional and executive branch policies that drive innovation and the deployment of advanced energy technologies.
-Prior to joining AEE, he served at the Environmental Protection Agency in several posts, including Deputy Chief of Staff for Policy to EPA Administrator Gina McCarthy, and Associate Administrator for Congressional and Intergovernmental Relations, where he worked with Congress, mayors and governors on environmental issues.
+Arvin Ganesan works on public policy at Apple, specifically focused on environmental and energy issues.
+Prior to joining Apple, Arvin was the Vice President for Federal Policy at Advanced Energy Economy, a trade association focused on making the electricity system more clean, secure and affordable.
+Arvin spent a decade in government, serving at the Environmental Protection Agency in several posts, including Deputy Chief of Staff for Policy to EPA Administrator Gina McCarthy, and Associate Administrator for Congressional and Intergovernmental Relations to EPA Administrator Lisa Jackson.
 Before these appointments, Arvin served as the senior policy adviser on energy and environmental issues to the late Senator Frank R. Lautenberg of New Jersey.
 Arvin did his undergraduate work in Economics at the University of Massachusetts at Amherst and obtained his Master of Public Administration degree from George Washington University.

 Michael Gergen is a partner at Latham & Watkins’ in Washington, D.C., where he is a member of the Energy Regulatory and Markets and Project Finance Practices.
 He has extensive experience developing practical applications of economics, finance and regulatory law to assist clients involved in the electric, natural gas and other network industries.
 Mr. Gergen has assisted clients on a wide range of transactional, controversy, policy and legislative matters and has represented clients both in commercial negotiations and before various federal and state regulatory agencies, including the Federal Energy Regulatory Commission and various state public utility commissions, and numerous federal and state courts and arbitral bodies.
 He also has served as an economist for an investor-owned public utility, as well as an economic consultant for a state energy commission.
 Mr. Gergen is listed as a leading energy attorney in Chambers USA, has given a variety of speeches on energy regulatory and policy matters, and was selected for inclusion in The Best Lawyers in America 2012 as a recommended attorney in Energy Law.